rjw1/talks/questions-to-ask-at-your-devops-interview.md

 ## Questions you should ask at your "DevOps" interview

-The time comes in any interview when the interviewer asks if you have any questions for them. bob has some suggestions to help you look prepared and work out if you want to work there.
-These suggestions come from having been on both sides of the table.
+Ever wondered how best to respond when an interviewer asks if you have any questions?
+Drawing on his experience from both sides of the table, bob offers some suggestions for questions which will not only make you look well-prepared but also help you decide whether you want to work there.